jamieroche1987/Tic-Tac-Toe/README.md

 ## ACKNOWLEDGEMENTS

 - My partner Runa Brandes who has taken the time to look and advice me on the areas that need improving or amending.
 Also putting up with my stress levels when things have got tough when doing this project.
-Thank you Runa for your contiuned support.
+Thank you Runa for your continued support.

 - My Mentor Alex for his brilliant advice on my code, whether my code is right or wrong also for his excellent input in to how to correct my javascript.

-- Folarin for his amazing input and help when i was struggling to work out why my Javascript wasnt working as i intended to.
+- Folarin for his amazing input and help when i was struggling to work out why my Javascript wasnt working as i intended it to.

 - The Code Institute Slack community who have been there to help and give suggestions and feedback.